How to get your HGV licence

 • Lorry Loader: This type of licence also permits you to use lorry loaders or hydraulic attachments to put items onto a long bed.

-• ADR: This stands for Accord Dangereux Routier.
-You might need it if you have to transport dangerous goods, like fuel or other flammable liquids.
+• Accord Dangereux Routier (ADR): You might need it if you have to transport dangerous goods, like fuel or other flammable liquids.

 With each of the 4 parts of the CPC test you can book another test straight away if you fail.
-But you aren't able to take the new test for another 3 working days.
+But you can't take the new test for another 3 working days.

-When you pass the CPC test you should be sent a Driver CPC card, sometimes known as a driver qualification card or DQC.
+When you pass the CPC test you should get a Driver CPC card, sometimes known as a driver qualification card or DQC.

 You need to carry this with you if you drive professionally.
-The fine for being caught without it is £50.
-You can drive without it if you’re waiting for it to arrive, though.
+You can drive without it if you’re waiting for it to arrive, but usually being caught without it is a £50 fine.

 If you’ve chosen to do only parts 1 and 3 of the CPC then your licence should be marked with the code 101.
-This reflects the fact that you’re only allowed to drive recreationally and not for profit.
+This reflects the fact that you’re only allowed to drive recreationally.

 Once you’ve got your HGV licence you have to renew it every 5 years.
 And to keep your licence you need to do 35 hours of training within each 5-year period.